Skip to Main Content

 Outside the Office

-Alan serves on the National Council of the American Israel Public Affairs Committee (AIPAC), a bipartisan organization working to promote strong U.S.-Israeli relations, and serves as the St. Louis AIPAC political chair.
-Additionally, he is past president of Bais Abraham Congregation in St. Louis.
+Alan serves on the National Council of the American Israel Public Affairs Committee (AIPAC), a bipartisan organization working to promote strong bipartisan U.S.-Israeli relations, and serves as the St. Louis AIPAC political chair.
+Additionally, he is past president of Bais Abraham Congregation in St. Louis, where he also served as a board member for over 20 years.
+He is also an avid singer, songwriter, and performer.

 IP Author and Fashion & Apparel